tioluigidev/USB-ESP32-SIM800L-Bridge/README.md

 Small piece of code to make the ESP32 act as a bridge between the USB interface and the SIM800L GPRS/GSM module.
 For debugging purposes.

 ## Description
 This code makes the ESP32 microcontroller act as a simple bridge between the usb port and the SIM800L GPRS/GSM modem when they are mounted on the same module.
 It is intended for debugging purposes or test AT commands for example.
-It was design for the module below:
+It was designed for the module below:
 ![ESP32 with SIM800L modem](module.jpg)
 The SIM800L is a GPRS/GSM modem, so it depends on 2G network.
-Before purchasing one of these, make sure that in your region there is a telephony company providing 2G network.
-You will also need a sim card from that company.
+Before purchasing one of these, make sure that in your region there is a telephony company providing a 2G network.
+You will also need a sim card for that company.

 ## How to use it
 First, make sure that you have the ESP32 board in your Arduino IDE.
-If don't, install it:
+If you don't, install it:

 - Menu Arduino -> Preferences...
 - In Additional Boards Manager URLs:, add: https://dl.espressif.com/dl/package_esp32_index.json